Listen to RD Burman And Asha Bhosle's Romantic Songs | IWMBuzz

 Aaja Aaja Main Hoon Pyar Tera

-The song “Aaja Aaja Main Hoon Pyar Tera” from the film Teesri Manzil is a classic piece of RD Burman’s musical duet with Asha Bhosle.
+The song “Aaja Aaja Main Hoon Pyar Tera” from the film Teesri Manzil is a classic piece of RD Burman music and a duet with Asha Bhosle.
 This song is a must-have on any love playlist because of the upbeat beats and Asha’s voice.

 Yeh Vaada Raha